This glossary of baking vocabulary and pastry terminology will help you read and better understand baking recipes before you head to the kitchen.

-Tablespoon is abbreviated tbsp (or sometimes T) and refers to a spoon with a volume of 15 mL in North America.
+Tablespoon is abbreviated tablespoon (or sometimes T) and refers to a spoon with a volume of 15 mL in North America.
 This is important to note if you plan on doing any sort of baking conversions because in Australia, the tablespoon is actually 20 mL!

-Teaspoon is abbreviated tsp (or sometimes t) and refers to a spoon with a volume of 5 mL in North America.
+Teaspoon is abbreviated teaspoon (or sometimes t) and refers to a spoon with a volume of 5 mL in North America.
 Remember that if you don't have a tablespoon, in North America, the baking conversion is three teaspoons make a tablespoon!

 Temper in baking is a verb used when cooking curds, and custards on the stove with eggs.
 To temper the eggs means to pour a hot liquid over them while whisking constantly.
 This gently warms them up without causing them to cook or curdle.
 Once the eggs are tempered, you can transfer them to your saucepan and continue heating to thicken them.

 Tempering also refers to a method to make a more stable crystallized chocolate, by heating and cooling chocolate until it's tempered so that it will set and crystallize into a stable structure that is shiny, snaps cleanly when broken, and is less likely to melt in your hands.

 Treacle is a syrup popular in the UK and Europe.